raslenabb12/AnimeDrop/README.md

 ##  Overview

-**AnimeDrop** is an Android application that allows users to browse and get live countdowns for upcoming anime releases.
+**AnimeDrop** is an Android application that allows users to browse and get live countdowns for upcoming anime releases using Jikan API.
 It is built using modern Android development tools and practices.

 ##  Features